EliotGeller/Matplotlib/README.md

 BarPlots.py is my third matplotlib file.
 This went over similar method parameters from the previous files.

 StackPlots.py tested the different baselines and weights in a stack plot of 4 data sets of random numbers.

+PieCharts.py tested the included .pie parameters included in pyplot, such as colors, exploding, and rotation of a pie chart.